 The eCommerce industry is on the rise and if the latest reports and surveys are to be believed, the growth is going to be meteoric.
 A 2019 updated global retail eCommerce projection by Statista predicts the sales figure to hit $4.88 trillion by 2021, a far cry from the paltry $1.336 trillion the industry made back in 2014.

 The booming eCommerce market will see new businesses joining in.
+That’s even as GDPR, PCI DSS compliance, and other regulations make their way into legislation.
 That means more competition for you and the other existing brands.
 While the entry of eCommerce software solutions has helped most of today’s eCommerce businesses survive and thrive, using these systems alone will not be enough to ensure the longevity of your enterprise.

 The following innovative eCommerce ideas and strategies will definitely give you that distinctive edge in a rapidly growing and unforgiving industry.

 Whether you are a startup with little capital or an established brand, you can benefit greatly if you adopt dropshipping as part of your B2B sales strategies and tactics.
 It has proven to be a very lucrative approach without costing you much money and resources.